paymentwall/paymentwall.github.io/docs/integration-checkout-subscription.md

   </div>
 </div>

-A *pingback* request typically contains all the information for you to do the delivery.
-As a supplement， Paymentwall provides a series of reversed parameters as [custom pingback parameters](/reference/pingback/custom-parameter) for specific needs, you can also add your own parameters as *custom pingback parameter* in order to implement parameter transmission.
+A *pingback* request typically contains all the information for you to do the product delivery.
+As an addition，Paymentwall provides a series of reversed parameters as [custom pingback parameters](/reference/pingback/custom-parameter) for specific needs, you can also add your own parameters as *custom pingback parameter* in order to implement parameter transmission.

 Below is a sample with default format: